 - Use title and family name e.g. Professor Smith

 - If you don't know the name - try to find the name of the staff member in your unit outline or staff directory online.
 If you can't find it, use: To Whom It May Concern,

 - Be short and clear about the purpose of your email

 - Include any unit code and assessment task details

 - Be formal e.g. Kind regards, Your Name

 - Include your full name and student ID

 Dear Professor Smith,

 I am writing to request the slides and notes from your 10am Psychology for Social Work class from last Tuesday, 19 August.
-I was unable to attend this particular lecture due to various personal reasons and I know you usually post them online, however I have not been able to locate them on Blackboard.
+I was unable to attend this particular lecture due to various personal reasons and I know you usually post them online, however I have not been able to locate them on Canvas.
 I am currently preparing for exams and would appreciate the information.

 Thank you in advance.